gabek/fedidocs/docs/projects/funkwhale/index.md

   - Audio
   - Podcasts
 ---

-Funkwhale is a free, federated audio platform for listening to and publishing music and podcasts.

 ## What functionality does Funkwhale provide on the Fediverse?

 - Allows users to create music or podcast channels that other Fediverse users can follow.